-We assessed iMac in our Reliability Testing Lab using rigorous testing methods that simulate customers' experiences.
-Recovery iMac uses 100% recycled aluminum in the stand
+To ensure durability, we assessed MacBook Air in our Reliability Testing Lab, using rigorous testing methods that simulate a customer's experience.

+Recovery

 Return your device through Apple Trade In-at a retail store or online-and we'll give it a new life or recycle it for free.